Leave a Message

 It is important to note that negotiations may come into play again after the appraisal, inspection, and financing processes.

 Congratulations!
 Your offer has been accepted, and the clock starts ticking!
-We will send you a Contract Dates of Importance form as well as several other important documents of all the pertinent information and dates in which we need to get certain items accomplished.
-These dates are contractual, so missing something could mean the loss of the home and/ or the earnest money deposit, so we will be in very close contact with you to ensure we stay ahead of the curve.
+We will send you a Contract Dates of Importance form as well as documents containing of all the pertinent information, and dates in which we need to get things accomplished.

 One of the most important dates on this form is the last date the buyer can cancel the contract, or the end of the contingency period.